In a show all about character creation in video games, there's gotta be some interesting characters with interesting tropes, no?

 - Back from the Dead: Greg Montgomery eventually and miraculously revives after being deleted.

 - The Cameo: The Vader family lives in the same neighborhood as them, and have been seen on occasion in the series.
+Additionally, the casts of The Big Bang Theory and Friends are seen as having been placed in the neighborhood, but never appear during gameplay.

 - The "Fun" in "Funeral": Greg's funeral is more of a bonfire party.